polyphony-chat/docs/SPECIFICATION.md

 Signing messages prevents a malicious server from impersonating a user.

+!!! bug "TODO"

     TODO: Note about signing keys and how they are generated

 ### 2.3 Reducing network strain when verifying signatures